 The demise of this tiny Jewish community is chronicled in detail, using primary source materials such as photographs, documents, and artifacts, as well as eyewitness testimonies.
 The exhibit illustrates how the relations between these families and their neighbors were systematically dismantled.

 Visitors are engaged in a personal, intimate, and emotional way with the lives of Roth’s former Jewish residents and become well acquainted with the men, women, and children of the village.
 Visitors are also challenged by what they see in this exhibit to think critically about the choices they make when they are called upon to respond to prejudice or any other type of injustice.

-The exhibit is open to UMass students and the general public during regularly scheduled hours.
+The exhibit is open to UMass students and the general public, but appointments must be made.
 School groups are also welcome to visit and tour with a docent, by previously scheduled appointment.
 Please contact us for information about scheduling tours and programs based on the permanent exhibition for high school and middle school students.
 Since the opening in April 2011, the Institute's permanent teaching exhibition has been visited by over 6,000 middle school, high school, and college students from 30 different schools in Massachusetts and Connecticut.

 Please contact us at email@example.com to inquire about scheduling a visit.